-Rock the Vote is the largest non-profit and non-partisan organization in the United States driving the youth vote to the polls.
-Fusing pop culture, politics, and technology, Rock the Vote works to mobilize the millennial voting bloc and the youth vote, protect voting rights, and advocate for an electoral process and voting system that works for the 21st century electorate.
+Rock the Vote is the largest nonpartisan, non-profit organization in the United States driving young people to the polls.
+Fusing pop culture, politics, and technology, Rock the Vote works to mobilize the millennial voting bloc and the youth vote, protect voting rights and advocate for an electoral process and voting system that works for the 21st century electorate.

 Is Rock the Vote affiliated with a political party?

-Rock the Vote is a non-partisan, 501(c)3 tax exempt organization dedicated to building political power for young people.
+Rock the Vote is a nonpartisan, 501(c)3 tax exempt organization dedicated to building political power for young people.
 Rock the Vote does not support or endorse candidates, nor do we advocate for one political party over another.
-We don’t care who you vote for – we just want you to vote, period.
+We don’t care who you vote for – we just want you to vote!

 When was Rock the Vote founded?

 Rock the Vote changed politics forever 25 years ago.
 The organization was founded in 1990 by a group of artists and recording industry staff, including current Rock the Vote board member Jeff Ayeroff in response to the Parent Music Resource Center’s music censorship campaign with the goal of getting young people to realize their political power, specifically to protect artists’ right to free speech.
 Now, 25 years later, Rock the Vote is still pioneering ways to get young people involved in the political process.

 Former Co-President of Virgin Records America, Jeff Ayeroff, has been involved with the Rock the Vote campaign since its inception.
 Countless recording artists, industry executives and political activists were instrumental in launching the organization – and sustaining it over the past two decades.
 We are grateful to all those who have helped make the organization what it is.

 Rock the Vote has a longstanding relationship with MTV and other media partners, but it is – and always has been – an independent, nonpartisan organization.